Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Do you make a connection between WHEN your ideal clients are more likely to buy, and when you promote your work?
 Your marketing can be much much more effective if you promote yourself at the right time of the year and connect with the potential motivation of your ideal clients!

-Q8: Where do they buy?
+Q8: Where do YOUR IDEAL CLIENTS SHOP?

 GET INTO ACTION:

 I challenge you to create a list of at least 30 places where you could show and sell your creative products and services.
-This is a great starting point for your own database and for boosting your contact list.
+This is a great starting point for building your database and for boosting your contact list.

 Start engaging with the potential places that you might want to show and sell your products and services too.